Folium1/UniLeaks/README.md

-# Anonymous Task Sharing Platform
+# File storage site

 This repository contains a project developed in Go, utilizing MySQL for data storage and JWT for authentication.
-The project aims to provide a platform where students can anonymously share files related to university tasks.
-The files are stored on Google Drive.
+T

 ## Table of Contents
 - [Anonymous Task Sharing Platform](#anonymous-task-sharing-platform)